microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 **Step 3.** Now to tie everything together we need a view.
 Navigate to PartsUnlimitedWebsite -> Views and create a new folder called **'Features'**

 **Step 4.** Inside the folder you just created, right click and select 'Add'.
-Now add a cshtml file called **Index.cshtml**.
+Now add a View called **Index.cshtml**.
 Insert the contents shown below in to this new file.

 ![](<media/add-view.png>)